 A total of 28 scientists joined the meeting, which resulted in intense and productive discussions, useful for better defining all the operational details and clarifying some uncertainties.
 The full details are available on Deliverable 2.2 (issued on June 22, 2012).

-5.3 Tags and correlate equipment
+5.3 Tags and correlate equipments

-ICCAT-GBYP, in the first Phases, acquired the following tagging material, to be used in Phase 2 and following Phases of GBYP:
+ICCAT-GBYP, in Phase 2, acquired the following tagging material, to be used in Phase 2 and following Phases of GBYP:

 Conventional spaghetti tags: